 SSE3 includes 13 instructions, 11 of those are suited for SIMD or x87 style programming.
 Checking for support of SSE3 instructions is similar to checking for SSE support.
-You must also check whether your operating system (OS) supports SSE.
 The OS requirements for SSE3 Support are the same as the requirements for SSE.